LucyVers/Mental-health-issues-among-students-in-India/documentation/project/project_overview.md

 # Mental Health Issues Among Students in India - Project Overview

+© 2025 Lucy Sonberg.
+All rights reserved.
+This documentation and all associated content are protected by copyright law.
+Any use, reproduction, or distribution requires explicit permission from the copyright holder.

 ## Project Description
-This project analyzes mental health issues among university students in India through a comprehensive survey analysis.
+In this individual research project, I analyze mental health issues among university students in India through a comprehensive survey analysis.
 The study examines the relationship between various factors such as academic workload, sleep patterns, dietary habits, and mental health outcomes.

 ## Project Goals
 1. Analyze the prevalence of mental health issues among Indian university students